Submit your work, meet writers and drop the ads. Become a member

 My mother asks me to buy her milk and I stand in line at the grocery store.

-I hold the milk bottle in both my hands afraid it would break like my heart did last night when I saw my maid's daughter, a 16 year old child, breastfeeding her 1 year old son.
+I hold the milk and I remember seeing our housekeeper's daughter yesterday, a 16 year old child, breastfeeding her 1 year old son.

-I felt sorry that when her culture sees a little girl playing with her dollhouse, it asks the little girl to be the doll
+I feel sorry that when her culture sees a little girl playing with her dollhouse, it asks the little girl to be the doll.

-I felt sorry that when her culture sees a little girl fixing the ribbons over her braids, it thinks of ways to tie her legs as tightly as her hair,
+I feel sorry that when her culture sees a little girl fixing the ribbons over her braids, it thinks of ways to tie her legs as tightly as her hair.

-I felt sorry that when her culture sees a little girl, it doesn’t see a little girl
+I feel sorry that when her culture sees a little girl, it doesn’t see a little girl.

-but I did not voice my opinion because what I felt most sorry about was calling it her culture when I was born in the same city she was born in.
+I feel that I call it her culture when I was born in the same city.

 I see the line was moving while I stood still.